 In 1829, a Dr. Lempriere talked of the "striking advantage of the Undercliff climate", and in 1830 interest in the area increased.
 By 1851 the population of the town had risen to nearly 3000 and its popularity was increasing, with wealthy Victorians moving westwards to St Lawrence if they were requiring land for a larger residence.
 Unfortunately for some of these early settlers, the ground underfoot was not as sturdy as their convictions, especially those who chose to build to the west of the Sandrock Hotel.

-The Royal Sandrock Hotel fell into a period of decline during the mid-nineteenth century but had recovered by April 1891 when the census shows Rudyard Kipling as resident.
+The Royal Sandrock Hotel fell into a period of decline during the mid-19th century but had recovered by April 1891, when the census shows Rudyard Kipling as resident.
 He was by then already a celebrated author and visited with his American friend and fellow author and collaborator, Wolcott Balestier.
-In 1902 Marconi stayed at the hotel while conducting his celebrated radio experiments at Knowles Farm, at the cottage now called Marconi Cottage.
+In 1902, Marconi stayed at the hotel while conducting his celebrated radio experiments at Knowles Farm, at the cottage now called Marconi Cottage.

-In 1928 there was a massive landslide from the cliff above Windy Corner, about half a mile westwards along the Blackgang Road from the Sandrock and the road was destroyed.
+In 1928, there was a massive landslide from the cliff above Windy Corner, about half a mile westward along the Blackgang Road from the Sandrock and the road was destroyed.
 The main road was diverted up Barrack Shute and through Niton village, no longer passing the hotel.

-The Sandrock was badly damaged by a fire on 1st October, 1984, and it was demolished with much sadness and speculation from the local community, who lost their favourite place of entertainment and it has since been replaced by three houses in a small close.
-But there is a popular pub just around the corner, The Buddle Inn, which has an equally interesting history and well-attended live music nights with a fair bit of carousing - those locals are certainly still indulging in their favourite pastimes!
+The Sandrock was badly damaged by a fire on 1st October 1984, and it was demolished with much sadness and speculation from the local community, who lost their favourite place of entertainment.
+It has since been replaced by three houses in a small close.
+There is also a popular pub just around the corner, The Buddle Inn, which has an equally interesting history and well-attended live music nights with a fair bit of carousing - those locals are certainly still indulging in their favourite pastimes!